CoolandHot/javRenamer/README.md

 ## proxy
 **line 14**: PROXY = {"http": "socks5://127.0.0.1:1099", "https": "socks5://127.0.0.1:1099"}

-Delete it if you don't need one.
+If you don't need one, set it to None: PROXY = None

 ## rename rules
 **line 10 default rule**: